Do quantitative investing systems for retail work? We’ll look into this and other concepts in detail.

 There is an interesting CNBC interview on maintaining a level playing field for the average retail trader using their own home-built quant investing strategy and large quantitative investing firms on wall street.

 Successful investing comes with the discipline associated with automating a proven investment strategy.
 Still, I do not believe the average retail investor has the time or persistence to develop, test, and implement such strategies successfully.
-And even if they did, the big question is if these individuals understand the financial markets enough to create a quantitative investing system that will perform beyond the current trend, volatility level, or economic environment before crashing?
+And even if they did, the big question is if these individuals understand the financial markets enough to create a quantitative investing system for retail that will perform beyond the current trend, volatility level, or economic environment before crashing?
 Is algorithmic trading for retail investors available?

-Quantitative Investing Risk/Money Management
+Quantitative Investing Systems for Retail: Risk/Money Management

 Taking things one step further, I feel retail traders should be very cautious when building their own quant systems because of their ability to manage risk.